NyckelAI/outboundblock/README.md

 ## Security notes

-The big warning you'll get when you go to save the code is due to this being a beta app script and not an official Gmail extension.
+The big permissions warning you'll get when you go to save and run the code is due to this being a beta app script and not an official Gmail extension.
 We understand if this looks intense.

 If it helps:

 1. Feel free to review the code before you install.
 Ask ChatGPT what it does, if you're not an expert.
-As you'll see, there's no functionality to write or send emails, only to read them and send a truncated version to Nyckel for classification.
+As you'll see, there's no functionality to write or send or delete emails, only to read them and send a truncated version to Nyckel for classification. <i>So, even though Google says OutboundBlock has the ability to write or delete emails, we have no actual way to doing that.</i>
-2. Once you install the script, Nyckel has no way to make edits to or access the code you installed yourself.
-It's hidden to just you.
+2. Once you install the script, Nyckel has no way to make edits to or access that code.
 3. Nyckel does not store any API requests made to our platform.
 So, we have no access to your email content, even if we tried.
-4. The code also has logic

 ## How OutboundBlock works